covid19-eu-zh/covid19-eu-data/README.md

 1. NL doesn't publish the time of the data release.
 We use 00:00 of the day to denote the release time though it doesn't indicate the actual update time.

 ### UK

+**We stopped tracking UK data.**

+1. UK is already publishing data in a easy-to-use format.
+[Click here for the full data](https://coronavirus.data.gov.uk/#countries)
+2. There is already a very good github repo cleaning up the data.
+[Click here for the repo.](https://github.com/tomwhite/covid-19-uk-data)

 #### Scotland